-To use iGrid in your end-user application, you just need the VB6 run-time support library installed in your system (the main file is MSVBVM60.DLL).
-This is not a problem for almost all versions of MS Windows as they are supplied with this library (that's true for such versions as Windows XP, Vista or Windows 7), or this library comes with all latest releases of MS Office.
-In any case you can always get the redistributable package of VB6 run-time library from Microsoft's Downloads site or from this one for free.
+To use iGrid in your end-user application, you just need the VB6 run-time support library (MSVBVM60.DLL) installed in your system.
+All modern versions of Microsoft Windows are supplied with this library.
+This library is also installed as a part of all latest releases of Microsoft Office.
+Thus, iGrid can be used on all modern systems without installing additional libraries.
+In any case you can always get the redistributable package of the VB6 run-time library from Microsoft's Downloads site and install it on the pc if required.

 32-bit and 64-bit applications

-ScrollBarThicknessChanged event which does not work due to some API restrictions in UserForms (it is used only if you are not developing an application that should react on the changes of the scroll bar thickness).
+ScrollBarThicknessChanged event.
+Fortunately, it is used very rarely - only if you are developing an application that should react on the changes of the scroll bar thickness in the OS.

 Pay attention to the fact that iGrid is a 32-bit control and it cannot be used in the 64-bit versions of Microsoft Office.
 If you need to provide an Office solution with iGrid for 64-bit versions of Windows, we recommend that you still use 32-bit versions of Microsoft Office that work well in 64-bit Windows.
 You may also find that a 32-bit version of Microsoft Office is the only choice because of compatibility with other legacy code and third-party tools.
 For more info, see the following article on the Microsoft support portal: